shevvek/lilypond-ts-mode/README.md

 ## Customization
 If you have LilyPond installed in a non-standard directory, add it to `lilypond-ts-search-path`, then refresh LilyPond installs.
 By default, `lilypond-ts-mode` won't search for new LilyPond installations on startup unless the cached list of installs is empty.

 If you customize nothing else, you will probably want to add your LilyPond include folders to `lilypond-ts-default-includes` so that they can be found when you compile.
-To include your custom commands and functions in autocompletion, autodoc, and font lock highlighting, also add your top-level LilyPond include files themselves to `lilypond-ts--lily-argument-sets` under `repl` and `:includes`.
+To include your custom commands and functions in autocompletion, autodoc, and font lock highlighting, also add your top-level LilyPond include files themselves to `lilypond-ts-repl-includes`.

 `lilypond-ts-mode` does not currently directly support MIDI or PDF preview, but it uses Emacs compilation mode.
 To set up automatic preview, add a callback for your preferred previewer to `compilation-finish-functions`.